koelslaw/documentation/topics/vmware/README.md

 ### CLI

 If you live in the terminal, use `dd` to apply the image.
 These instructions are for using a terminal in macOS.
-If you're in a different environment, google is your friend.
+If you're in a different environment, Google is your friend.

 :warning: Take CAUTION when using these commands by ENSURING you're writing to the correct disk / partition! :warning:

-1. once you've inserted a USB get the drive ID:
+1. once you've inserted a USB, get the drive ID:
 `diskutil list`

 2. unmount the target drive so you can write to it:
 `diskutil unmountDisk /dev/disk#`

 3. write the image to drive:
-`sudo dd bs=8m if=path/to/esxi.iso of=/dev/disk#`
+`sudo dd bs=8M if=path/to/esxi.iso of=/dev/disk#`

 If this is done on a Mac, you could get a popup once the operation is complete asking you to `Initialize, Ignore, Eject` the disk.
 You want to `Ignore` or `Eject`. `Initialize` will add a partition to it that will allow Mac to read the disk, and make it unbootable.
 ![](../../images/mac-initialize-ignore-eject.png)

 ### Via GUI

-**MacOS:**  if using the terminal is currently a barrier to getting things rolling, [etcher.io](http://etcher.io) is an excellent GUI burning utility.
+**MacOS:**  if using the terminal is currently a barrier to getting things rolling, [etcher.io](https://www.balena.io/etcher/) is an excellent GUI burning utility.
 **Windows:**  there are several great tools to apply a bootable image in MS land, but we recommend [rufus](https://rufus.akeo.ie/).

 ## Installation Instructions